Change management and innovation

 5. Unstructured office documents in disorganized shares or SharePoints have to be accessed by new employees efficiently and fast

-1. Creation of a digital process collaboration portal in the Intranet enabling visual access to experts.
+1. Faster visual access to experts by creating a digital process collaboration portal in the Intranet.

-3. A series of workshops each with a special design together with a thorough capturing of knowledge during and after the workshop.
+3. Development of a series of workshops each with a special design by a thorough capturing of knowledge during and after the workshop.

 4. A unique «Mind Office Knowledge Database» supports triggering and interconnecting information inputs.